davidubuntu/vacations/README.md

 # Cocktail Vacationn WEB APP

 Simple web application that shows a selected hotel service options .
 User can select a prefered service option.
-User can click on the service and the cards will be selected.
+User can click on the service and the card will be selected.
-User also can see an exclusive tab cards options.
+User also can see an exclusive tab options.

 ## Technologies and Tools